breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 });
 ```

 When we save the file in the code editor, the tile representing our new board will change to reflect our edits.
-Now, click on that tile to open the board in debuggger.
+Now, click on that tile to open the board in debugger.

 (TODO: screenshot of new board open in debugger)